-Every day the scientific community helps to shed light on the genetic underpinnings of many diseases, ranging from aggressive cancers to metabolic derangements.
-Some diseases may have a single point mutation in their DNA for an important protein, while others may arise from a constellation of different genes working together in a suboptimal way.
-In both cases, the existence of genetic targets opens up a whole new class of possible gene therapy treatments.
+Every day the scientific community helps to shed light on the genetic underpinnings of many diseases, ranging from aggressive cancers to metabolic disorders.
+The existence of genetic targets opens up a whole new class of possible non-viral gene therapy treatments.

 The versatility of AUM LifeTech’s next-generation RNA silencing and regulation technology allows us to target any disease indication as long as it has an RNA based genetic link.
-FANA-ASO technology can modulate gene expression both up and down by targeting mRNA, microRNA, or long non-coding RNA with high sequence specificity.
-We are interested in all therapeutic areas, including but not limited to the following:
+Self-delivering FANA-ASO technology can modulate mRNA, microRNA, or long non-coding RNA with high sequence specificity.
+We are interested in multiple therapeutic areas some of them are listed below.

 Cancer is a heterogeneous condition characterized by mutations in the normal genetic code.
 These mutations encourage the out of control growth and migration of dysfunctional cells, leading to significant morbidity and mortality in affected patients.
 Many cancers can be aggressive and chemotherapy resistant, as cells change the expression of certain pathways to avoid its effects.
 FANA-ASOs can be used to screen for new genetic targets in in vitro and in vivo cancer models, which then can transition smoothly to therapeutics to be used in the clinic.
 Cells that often do not take up RNA silencing technologies can be transfected successfully with FANA-ASOs.
 This opens the door for treatment in a variety of difficult to transfect cancers, such as many hematological malignancies.